openwisp/openwisp-monitoring/README.rst

 Scheduled deletion of WiFi sessions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*openwisp-monitoring* provides a celery task to automatically delete
+OpenWISP Monitoring provides a celery task to automatically delete
 WiFi sessions older than a pre-configured number of days.
 In order to run this
 task periodically, you will need to configure ``CELERY_BEAT_SCHEDULE`` setting as shown
 in `setup instructions <#setup-integrate-in-an-existing-django-project>`_.